trunghng/trunghng.github.io/content/posts/probability-statistics/markov-chain.md

 math: true
 eqn-number: true
 ---
-> If we have to describe the defintition of **Markov chain** in one statement, it will be: "It only matters where you are, not where you've been".
+> If we have to describe the definition of **Markov chain** in one statement, it will be: "It only matters where you are, not where you've been".
 <!--more-->

 ## Markov Property